José Ignacio de Márquez: Political career

 In 1821, Márquez was elected as delegated to the Congress of Cucuta, and at age 27, he was elected as President of the congress.
 As such, he was inaugurated and took the oath of General Simón Bolívar as President of the Gran Colombia, and General Francisco de Paula Santander as Vice President.
 Later, in the same capacity, he would take the oaths of General Tomás Cipriano de Mosquera and José Hilario López.

 In 1831, Márquez was appointed as Secretary of the Treasury by President Domingo Caycedo.

 The Presidency

 Later, in 1832, Congress elected the president and vice president of Colombia.
 General Santander was chosen as president and Márquez as vice president.
 As such, on March 10, 1832, during President Francisco de Paula Santander’s trip abroad, Márquez occupied the Presidency as interim president.

+José Ignacio de Márquez won the 1836 Colombian presidential election, the first free and fair election in Colombian history.
+He defeated the candidate supported by incumbent president.

 His presidency was noted for its economic and educational reforms and for the War of the Supremes in Pasto, Nariño.